Hreflang Language and Region Codes Reference

 How the codes work

-Hreflang uses two separate standards:
+Hreflang uses two separate standards, combined according to RFC 5646:

 • Language codes follow ISO 639-1 -- two-letter lowercase codes like en, fr, de